A Historical and Heritage gem

 Cradle of the English-speaking Catholic Community

-After the fall of Montreal six years later, the British garrison included Irish and Scottish families who attended services at Notre-Dame-de-Bon-Secours.
+Six years after the fall of Montreal to the British, Notre-Dame-de-Bon-Secours welcomed new worshippers among the Irish and Scottish families of the British troops.
 It was from this community that money was raised to begin construction of Saint Patrick’s, Montreal’s first parish for the English-speaking community.

-Under the choir loft, you spot an intriguing painting, the gift of Bishop Bourget in 1849.
-This votive offering was a gift in thanksgiving for the end of the typhus epidemic that struck the city in 1847 with the arrival of immigrants in fever ships.
+Under the choir loft, you can spot an intriguing painting, the gift of Bishop Bourget in 1849.
+This votive offering was a gift in thanksgiving for the end of the typhus epidemic.
+This disease, brought by unsanitary ships carrying contingents of Irish people fleeing the famine, struck the city hard in 1847.
 Another of his gifts, the statue by Charles Dauphin called Star of the Sea, was raised to the roof of the chapel overlooking the port.

 The Sailors’ Church

-As the port grew in importance in the 19th century, the chapel became a favourite place of prayer for sailors.
-The carved replicas of sailing ships hang from the vault of the chapel as a reminder of their faith in Notre-Dame-de-Bon-Secours.
+As the port expanded in the 19th century, the chapel became a cherished place of prayer for sailors.
+The miniature ships suspended from the chapel's vaulted ceiling serve as a reminder of their faith in Notre-Dame-de-Bon-Secours.

 Generations Leave Their Mark